vatine/prom-codelabs/labs/lab8.md

 ## Dropping or ignoring labels

 Labels (and label values) are a large part of making Prometheus metrics working for you.
 These are (typically) retained through filtering and dropped during aggregation.
-BUt, there are cases where you want one (or more) labels to be treated specially.
+But, there are cases where you want one (or more) labels to be treated specially.

 ### Aggregations